strategicdata/pmhc-mds-spec/doc/user-documentation/home.rst

 3. Click 'Submit'.
 4. You will be shown a page where you need to choose a password.

+*Please note: This is a single use token - please don't navigate away from this page until you have successfully set your password.*

    .. figure:: screen-shots/account-activate-password.png
       :alt: PMHC MDS Activate Account